-Tinctures are liquid cannabis extractions that are typically applied under the tongue.
+Tinctures are liquid cannabis extractions that are applied under the tongue.
 Soaked in either alcohol or vegetable glycerin, cannabis tinctures were among the earliest forms of cannabis medicines prior to its prohibition in the United States.
-They tend to be less concentrated than other oil extracts, making them more appropriate for mild symptoms and stress relief.
-Patients attempting to remedy severe pain and other ailments may want to seek out more potent alternatives.
+They tend to be less concentrated than other oil extracts, but their effects kick in faster than ingestible oils and edibles.

 Cannabis-infused topicals have become a popular item among patients treating a variety of aches and pains.
-Applied directly to the skin, cannabis topicals deliver localized relief and often contain a variety of therapeutic compounds, not just CBD.
-Because balms and salves are non-psychoactive, topicals are a great choice for patients needing to treat at work and throughout the day.
+Applied directly to the skin, topicals deliver localized relief and often contain a variety of therapeutic compounds, not just CBD.
+Because balms and salves are non-intoxicating, topicals are a great choice for patients needing relief with a clear head.

 Cannabis-infused edibles aren’t always loaded with THC.
 Many cannabis producers now offer CBD-infused edibles and drinkables that relieve stress, anxiety, and other medical symptoms while sating your appetite.

 High-CBD strains and oils can be smoked or vaporized for immediate effects with little to no high, depending on the product’s THC content.
 A strain may contain only trace amounts of THC for clear-headed relief, or it may have balanced levels of THC and CBD, delivering a mild high but potent relief.
 Inhalation of CBD is popularly used to relieve symptoms like anxiety more instantaneously than ingestible forms.